HueblerPatricia/LiaScriptTUBAF/IntroductionToNumpy.md

 for working with these objects.
 When you use NumPy together with the packages SciPy (which means scientific python) and Matplotlib, you get a functional opportunity to replace MATLAB.

-Python doesn't distinguish between vectors and matrices.
-They both are just arrays having different dimensions.

 * NumPy = numerical Python (working with multidimensional array objects)
 * NumPy + SciPy + Matplotlib = replacement for MATLAB

+Remark: Referring to array objects Python doesn't distinguish between vectors and matrices.
+They both are just arrays having different dimensions.

 ## Basics